America's Got Talent season 4: Season overview

 Auditions for the fourth season's competition took place across Winter until mid-Spring 2009, with auditions expanding to more cities.
-Filming for the audition episodes focused on those held within the cities of New York, Houston, Los Angeles, Chicago, Miami, Tacoma and Seattle.
-Auditions were also held in Boston, Atlanta, and Washington, D.C. but were not included in the episodes.
+Filming for the audition episodes focused on those held in the cities of New York, Houston, Los Angeles, Chicago, Miami, Tacoma, and Seattle.
+Auditions were also held in Boston, Atlanta, and Washington, D.C. but were not included in the televised episodes.
 Prior to auditions taking place, Jerry Springer announced he was unable to continue hosting AGT due to his talk show schedule, in addition to summer theater commitments he had.
 As a result, the network recruited Nick Cannon to be his successor.

 The format for the second stage of auditions changed by removing the "boot camp" portion that had been used in the previous two seasons, in favor of using the selection process from Britain's Got Talent, under the title of "Vegas Verdicts".
 Instead, judges reviewed the tapes of participants who had made successful auditions, to determine who would advance into the live rounds.
 This stage would continue to divide participants into groups, allowing the judges to debate among themselves about which group of participants should earn a place in the live rounds, before bringing back each group to inform them of their decision about their progress in the competition.
 In some cases, participants were required to do a second performance to help the judges make their final decisions.
 The format for the buzzers in the live rounds was also altered to match that of the format across the Got Talent franchise, in that participants receiving buzzes from all the judges had to stop immediately, rather than being given a little more time to perform.

 Two issues arose during this season during the competition.
 The first was the intervention of executive producer Simon Cowell, who felt "too much talent" had been eliminated during the new "Vegas Verdicts" stage.
 The judges decided to bring back several of the eliminated acts as Wildcards for the quarter-finals.
 The second was the judges' inability to determine which two acts they favored and would advance beyond the first semi-final.
 Eventually they opted to put both through without a vote in the second semi-final.

-Forty-eight of the participants who auditioned for this season secured a place in the live quarter-finals (including those originally eliminated in the Vegas Verdicts stage before Cowell's intervention), with twelve quarter-finalists performing in each show.
+Forty-eight of the participants who auditioned for the season secured a place in the live quarter-finals (including those originally eliminated in the Vegas Verdicts stage before Cowell's intervention), with twelve quarter-finalists performing in each show.
 About twenty of these advanced and were split between the two semi-finals, with ten semi-finalists securing a place in the live final, which was a single stage rather than multiple rounds in previous seasons.
-These are the results of each participant's overall performance during the season:
+Here are the results of each participant's overall performance during the season: